Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Dodge Charger are $1,634 annually for full coverage.
-Comprehensive costs an estimated $332 each year, collision costs $582, and liability insurance costs $520.
-Liability-only insurance costs as little as $592 a year, with high-risk driver insurance costing around $3,528.
-Teenage drivers pay the highest rates at $6,168 a year or more.
+U.S. average insurance rates for a Dodge Charger are $1,634 a year for full coverage insurance.
+Comprehensive insurance costs around $332 a year, collision insurance costs $582, and liability is $520.
+A policy with just liability insurance costs around $592 a year, and coverage for high-risk drivers costs $3,528 or more.
+Teenage drivers pay the highest rates at up to $6,168 a year.

 Average premium for full coverage: $1,634

-Full coverage includes $500 policy deductibles, 30/60 liability coverage, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all states and Charger models.
+These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 states and Charger trim levels.

 Price Range from Low to High

-For the average driver, Dodge Charger insurance prices go from as cheap as $592 for just liability coverage to a high rate of $3,528 for a policy for a high-risk driver.
+For a 40-year-old driver, Dodge Charger insurance prices range from the low end price of $592 for just liability coverage to a high of $3,528 for a driver who has had serious violations or accidents.

 Geographic Price Range